dipti-git/bank-dashboard/README.md

-## Exploring a UI Design: Optimizing User-Centric Payment Experiences
+## Optimizing User-Centric Payment Experiences

 In the ever-evolving landscape of web development, each project presents an intricate puzzle waiting to be unraveled.
 This repository consists of a User Interface that has refined the payment section of a dashboard to enhance user-friendliness.
 From the developer's perspective, let's dissect the strategic problem-solving that has led to the outcomes.